elasticio/salesforce-component/README.md

 ## Actions
 ### Query
 Executing a SOQL Query that may return many objects.
 Each resulting object is emitted one-by-one.
 Use the Salesforce Object Query Language (SOQL) to search your organization’s Salesforce data for specific information.
 SOQL is similar to the SELECT statement in the widely used Structured Query Language (SQL) but is designed specifically for Salesforce data.
 This action allows you to interact with your data using SOQL.
-If query found no data empty object returned.
+Empty object will be returned, if query doesn't find any data.

 #### Input fields description
-* **Include deleted** - checkbox, if checked - records that have been deleted are included into the result list.
+* **Include deleted** - checkbox, if checked - deleted records will be included into the result list.

 #### Input fields description
 * **Optional batch size** - A positive integer specifying batch size.
 If no batch size is specified then results of the query will be emitted one-by-one, otherwise, query results will be emitted in an array of maximum batch size.